IlarionHalushka/ilarionhalushka.github.io/_posts/2021-08-12-Do-Not-Waste-Your-Time-On-Test-Tasks.markdown

 ---
 layout: post
-title: Do Not Waste Your Time On Test Tasks.
+title: Do Not Waste Your Time On Test Tasks
 date: 2021-08-12
 description: |
     Why do companies think that I have time to complete a test task?